Hotel Management Courses for International Students

 University of Central Florida

-There may be no better location to study hotel management than Orlando, a year-round global tourism destination known for theme parks, sprawling resorts, and lodging and dining at every price point.
+There may be no better location to study how to become a hotel manager than Orlando, a year-round global tourism destination known for theme parks, sprawling resorts, and lodging and dining at every price point.
 Ranked among the top five best colleges for hospitality and tourism in the world by CEOWorld magazine and Shanghai Rankings, the University of Central Florida in Orlando offers a variety of hospitality-related degrees including hospitality management, event management, and restaurant and food service management.
-Study hotel operations, event planning, and sustainable tourism practices with award-winning faculty who have extensive experience in the hotel management industry, and pursue “only in Orlando” internships at an enviable list of area properties.
+Study hotel operations, event planning, and sustainable tourism practices with award-winning faculty who have extensive experience in hospitality and tourism, and pursue “only in Orlando” internships at an enviable list of area properties.

 University of South Carolina